Biden win: most states happy, some saddened

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WILMINGTON/LONDON/PARIS: President-elect Joe Biden urged unity on Saturday and promised "a new day for America" in his first national address since he won the tense US election and ended the historically turbulent and divisive era of Donald Trump.
+WILMINGTON/LONDON/ PARIS: President-elect Joe Biden urged unity Saturday and promised "a new day for America" in his first national address since he won the tense US election and ended the historically turbulent and divisive era of Donald Trump.

 After jogging onto the outdoor stage to the music of Bruce Springsteen in his hometown of Wilmington, Delaware, Biden delivered a message of hope and healing to a crowd of cheering supporters and tens of millions more on television.

-The Democrat’s victory speech followed a desperately bitter election conducted in the midst of a raging coronavirus pandemic.
-But instead of sounding triumphant, Biden’s accent was more on changing hearts in a country split down the middle between Democrats and Republicans.
-Promising "not to divide but unify," Biden reached out directly to Trump supporters, declaring "they’re not our enemies, they’re Americans.
-Let’s give each other a chance," urging the country to "lower the temperature."
+The Democrat´s victory speech followed a desperately bitter election conducted in the midst of a raging coronavirus pandemic.
+But instead of sounding triumphant, Biden´s accent was more on changing hearts in a country split down the middle between Democrats and Republicans.
+Promising "not to divide but unify," Biden reached out directly to Trump supporters, declaring "they´re not our enemies, they´re Americans."
+"Let´s give each other a chance," he said, urging the country to "lower the temperature."

 "Let this grim era of demonization in America begin to end, here and now."